T03ty/Hytale-F2P-PWSH/README.md

 **How do I know it's finished?**

 The script will show a real-time log of what it is fixing.
 Once it finishes the "Binary Modification," the game will launch automatically.

+**What does "LOOP DETECTED" mean?**

+If you see this message, an error is occurring repeatedly and cannot be auto-fixed.
+Take a screenshot and report it to the developers.